Exotic G_2-manifolds: Orthogonal matching

 \begin{proof}[Proof of Theorem \ref{thm:orth}.]
 In Table \ref{table:blocks} we have listed $h := \log_2 \frac{\Delta}{A^2}$ and $B^2$ for all ample classes $A$ in the Picard lattices of rank 2 Fanos, such that $h$ is not too small.
 Therefore it is easy to read off all cases where the criterion of Lemma \ref{lem:orth} is satisfied, and they are the ones listed in Table \ref{table:orth}.
 Indeed, because $\Delta$ is never greater than $2A^2$ for any entry in the table, matchings of rank 2 Fano 3-folds are only possible when $\Delta_+\Delta_- = A_+^2A_-^2$, or equivalently $h_+ + h_- = 0$.

-For each of the 18 pairs, we can apply Nikulin \cite[Theorem 1.12.4]{nikulin79} to embed the rank 3 lattice $W$ from Lemma \ref{lem:orth} in $L$, thus defining a configuration of primitive embeddings $N_+, N_- \subset L$.
-Because $\Lambda_\pm = N_\pm$ we can apply Propositions \ref{prop:generic} and Proposition \ref{prop:match} to find a compatible matching.
+For each of the 19 pairs, we can apply Nikulin \cite[Theorem 1.12.4]{nikulin79} to embed the rank 3 lattice $W$ from Lemma \ref{lem:orth} in $L$, thus defining a configuration of primitive embeddings $N_+, N_- \subset L$.
+Because $\Lambda_\pm = N_\pm$ we can apply Propositions \ref{prop:match} and \ref{prop:generic} to find a compatible matching.

 Since we always have $k = 1$, any twisted connected sum arising from matchings with non-trivial $N_+ \cap N_-$ must have $\Tor \pi_2(M) \cong \Tor H^3(M) = 0$ by Lemma \ref{lem:orth_top}(iii).
-For the one pair (row 13 in Table \ref{table:orth}) where $d(M)$ is divisible by 8, so that $\EK(M)$ could possibly be non-zero, \ref{lem:orth_top}(v) shows that $\EK(M) = 0$ anyway. \end{proof}
+For the one pair (row 14 in Table \ref{table:orth}) where $d(M)$ is divisible by 8, so that $\EK(M)$ could possibly be non-zero, Lemma \ref{lem:orth_top}(v) shows that $\EK(M) = 0$ anyway. \end{proof}

-There are two reasons why Theorem \ref{thm:orth} does not claim that there is a unique diffeomorphism type of twisted connected sum arising from each of the 18 pairs.
-The first is that for some of the pairs we can also embed $W \subset L$ non-primitively, giving a twisted connected sum $M$ with $\Tor \pi_2 M \cong \Tor H^3(M)$ is non-trivial; we do not study this further at this point.
-The second is that even if we consider only the matchings with $\pi_2 M \cong \Z$, we cannot automatically deduce that the resulting diffeomorphism type is independent of the matching.
+There are two reasons why Theorem \ref{thm:orth} does not claim that there is a unique diffeomorphism type of twisted connected sum arising from each of the 19 pairs.
+The first is that for some of the pairs we can also embed $W \subset L$ non-primitively, giving a twisted connected sum $M$ where $\Tor \pi_2(M) \cong \Tor H^3(M)$ is non-trivial; we do not study this further at this point.

+The second reason is that even if we consider only the matchings with $\pi_2(M) \cong \Z$, we cannot automatically deduce that the resulting diffeomorphism type is independent of the matching.
 This is because we do not have a classification theorem for this type of manifold.

-Similarly, it is unclear whether the two entries in Table \ref{table:orth} that have the same values of $b_3(M)$ and $d(M)$ (rows 2 and 8) must be diffeomorphic or even homeomorphic.
 We hope to return to the problem of classifying such manifolds elsewhere.
-We expect that to determine the diffeomorphism type one must further compute the square of a generator of $H^2(M)$, and also some generalisation of the invariants used by Kreck and Stolz \cite{kreck91} for 7-manifolds with $\pi_2 M \cong \Z$ and \emph{finite} $H^4(M)$.
+We expect that to determine the diffeomorphism type one must further compute the square of a generator of $H^2(M)$, and also some generalisation of the invariants used by Kreck and Stolz \cite{kreck91} for 7-manifolds with $\pi_2(M) \cong \Z$ and \emph{finite} $H^4(M)$.